Kingdom of Mangalai

+History

+The territory of Mangalai was described as bound on the east by Bügür and Kucha; to the west by the Kingdom of Fergana; to the north by Issigh-Kul; and to the south by the Yugurs.

+Mangalai Suyah was given to Urtubu by Chagatai Khan, the grandfather of Amir Bulaji.

 List of rulers

 Early time and Mongol conquests

-Babdagan allied with Genghis Khan and his Mongols (1224–1227) playing taxes to them and providing military assistance thus keeping his kingdom.
+Babdagan allied with Genghis Khan and his Mongols (1224–1227) paying taxes to them and providing military assistance thus keeping his kingdom.
 With the death of Genghis, the area came within the Chagatai Khanate from 1227 to 1348.